Order of Visit: High Point #17

 What’s in a name?

 Congress ended its appropriations for Wheeler’s survey in the spring of 1879, well before its mission was complete.
-However, multiple areas of the western U.S. were eventually named in his honor, including Wheeler Peak (New Mexico), Wheeler Peak (Nevada), and Wheeler Geologic Area (Colorado).
+However, Wheeler’s legacy in the American Southwest was cemented.
+Multiple natural places were eventually named in his honor, including Wheeler Peak (New Mexico), Wheeler Peak (Nevada), and Wheeler Geologic Area (Colorado).

 The name of New Mexico’s high point was officially approved by the U.S. Board of Geographic Names in 1950 – two years after Harold Walter proved it was the highest point in the state.
-And in 1958, the previously unnamed prominence just north of Wheeler Peak was named in Walter’s honor.
+Moreover, the previously unnamed subpeak just north of Wheeler Peak’s summit was named Walter Peak in 1958 to honor the man who set the record straight.

 Trip Summary